HannahHealyQCA/1701QCA-Assessment2/index.md

 ![Image](concept1.png)
 (This is an image of the planning and design process development for design concept 1).
-*Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
-Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

-*Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
-Then put the third, with more development in the section "Final design concept".*

 ### Design concept 2 ###
 A room interactive art installation where the action automatically starts to happen around you and your choices determine the storyline.
 It would be 'choose your own adventure' style as if your are in your own movie.